activatedgeek/blog/site/contents/cult/lit/on-good-writing.md

 > Chekhov's gun is a dramatic principle that states that every element in a story must be necessary, and irrelevant elements should be removed.

-While, I am not sure I would agree with this principle for drama (for which it was original emphasized), I think this is _the_ principle for any formal communication, including mathematical and other scientific writing [^a].
+While, I am not sure I would agree with this principle for drama (for which it was originally emphasized), I think this is _the_ principle for any formal communication, including mathematical and other scientific writing [^a].

 ### Mathematical Communication